firavoyage/blogging/readme.md

   - build early, build always
   - improve yourself, write solid/simple/stupid code
 - live in the future and build what's missing
+- stay hungry, stay foolish
+  - you can't connect the dots looking forward; you can only connect them looking backward
 - i do not know what i may appear to the world
   - but to myself i seem to have been only like a boy playing on the sea-shore
   - and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary